BJhutti/SSBU-Note-Taking-Application/README.md

 - As a user, I want to be able to delete notes I've created.

 - As a user, I want to create titles for my notes.

+- As a user, I want to be able to save my Character, Enemies, and Notes to a file

+- As a user, I want to receive the option to save or not before I quit

+- As a user, I want to be able to choose to load my safe file before the application starts, but have the option not to